 Baroni wouldn't comment on how long the study would take or how much the authority might pay for the facility.
 He said Atlantic City International's ten gates handle 27 flights a day, but could serve 300 flights a day.
 The airport's only primary carrier is Florida-based Spirit Airlines.

 Baroni said luring passengers to Atlantic City International could relieve some of the over-crowding at Newark-Liberty Airport.
-The authority also wants to lure back South Jersey travelers who now fly out of Philadelphia.
+The authority also wants to attract South Jersey travelers who fly out of Philadelphia.

-The announcement came on the same day that New Jersey Governor Chris Christie launched an initiative to revitalize Atlantic City that includes plans to beef up police patrols in the tourist district and install "dramatic lighting" on the boardwalk.
+The announcement came on the same day that New Jersey Governor Chris Christie launched an initiative to revitalize Atlantic City, which includes plans to beef up police patrols in the tourist district and install "dramatic lighting" on the boardwalk.

 Millions of people take buses to the city's casinos but gaming industry experts say the big money comes from gamblers who stay overnight.
 More regularly scheduled flights to Atlantic City International Airport might draw more of those gamblers.
 Authority chairman James Sampson said that, as of now, only 1 percent the airport's 1.4 million yearly passengers are on their way to and from the local casinos.